★ BEST INVESTING TOOLS COMPARISON ★

 What's the difference between Ideagen Audit Analytics and SEC.gov (EDGAR)?

-Ideagen Audit Analytics leans toward regulatory filings monitoring, flags, and bankruptcy, while SEC.gov (EDGAR) puts more weight on official sources, regulatory filings monitoring, and improved filings.
-They overlap in 4 categories, so for most people it comes down to workflow preference and price.
+Ideagen Audit Analytics leans toward regulatory filings monitoring, flags, and corporate actions & special situations, while SEC.gov (EDGAR) puts more weight on official sources, regulatory filings monitoring, and improved filings.
+They overlap in 5 categories, so for most people it comes down to workflow preference and price.

 Is Ideagen Audit Analytics or SEC.gov (EDGAR) free to use?